Great lake activities, and the place to go for eel, fruit and flowers

-Hamamatsu, situated on the western side of Shizuoka, is one of Japan's most productive manufacturing hubs.
-That's not all there is to this area, of course.
-There is plenty of recreational fun on offer thanks to the nearby Pacific, a river, mountains and a freshwater lake, Lake Hamana , with onsen resorts.
-Another draw is Hamamatsu Castle , built by Tokugawa Ieyasu in 1570 and where he lived during his rise to power.
+Hamamatsu, situated on the western side of Shizuoka, is a hub of craftsmanship and creativity.
+There is plenty of recreational fun on offer thanks to the nearby Pacific Ocean, a river, mountains and a brackish lake, Lake Hamana , with onsen resorts.
+Another draw is Hamamatsu Castle , built by Tokugawa Ieyasu in 1570.

-Hamamatsu is easily accessible by shinkansen, regular train and bus, including buses from Mt.
-Fuji Shizuoka Airport.
+Hamamatsu is easily accessible by shinkansen, express buses, and regular train and bus.

-Hamamatsu is a bullet train stop on the JR Tokaido Shinkansen, which is the most direct connection to Tokyo.
+Hamamatsu is a bullet train stop on the JR Tokaido Shinkansen, which connects to Tokyo.
 Japan Rail Pass holders can access this train and other JR trains to the city.
-You can also take a Tomei Highway bus from Tokyo to Hamamatsu in from four to six hours.“E-wing” buses from Mt.
+You can also take a Tomei Highway bus from Tokyo to Hamamatsu in around four hours.“E-wing” buses from Mt.
 Fuji Shizuoka Airport arrive in around 70 minutes.